-Licensed Professional Counselor (Alaska), and Licensed Mental Health Counselor (Washington)
+Licensed Professional Counselor (Texas + Alaska), and Licensed Mental Health Counselor (Washington)

 Seeking Light, for me, has meant being authentic with myself, others and God.
 I hope if nothing else, you can consider what it means for you to seek light in the darkest parts of your story too.

 I've always enjoyed getting to know people at a core level.
-There is almost always more than what meets the eye so I'm a firm believer of listening to not just what someone says, but what they don't say.
+There is often more than what meets the eye, so I'm a firm believer of listening to not just what someone says, but to what they don't say.
 I love counseling because it is a rare safe place where our deepest thoughts can be known and held.

 Some of the biggest hurdles I’ve overcome in my life included: depression, anxiety, loss, and attachment-related wounds.
-I moved around frequently as a child of a military family, and I had a parent who struggled with mental health.
-I know what it’s like to feel despair, and I know what it’s like to find hope.
-I know that relationships can deeply and even permanently effect a person, and that things like trust and attachment are sometimes hard won.
-I also know though that relationships are vital to living a life full of love and joy.
+I moved around frequently as a child of a military family, and I had a parent who struggled with mental health, so I know what it’s like to feel despair.
+I also know what it’s like to find hope.
+I know that relationships can deeply and even permanently affect a person, and that things like trust and attachment are sometimes hard won.
+I also know though, that relationships are vital to living a life full of love and joy.

-Over the last 4.5 years I have been fortunate to work with thousands of teens, individuals, couples and families in a variety of settings including a community mental health clinic/child and family clinic, several group private practices, a hospital, an ER and now my own private practice.
-I continue to work as a clinician at the local hospital's counseling center where I work with military families, chronically mentally ill clients, low-income clients, Alaska Natives, and individuals from all walks of life.
-I am thrilled to be able to work with clients residing in Washington, Alaska and Texas (all states I have lived in myself) now due to having obtained dual licensure.
+Over the last 7 years I have been fortunate to work with thousands of teens, individuals, couples and families in a variety of settings across states including: a community mental health clinic/child and family clinic, several group private practices, a hospital, an ER and now my own private practice.
+I have also worked as a clinician at the local hospital's counseling center, working with military families, chronically mentally ill clients, low-income clients, Alaska Natives, and individuals from all walks of life.
+I am thrilled to be able to work with clients residing in Washington, Alaska and Texas (all states I have lived in myself) now due to having obtained tri- licensure.